ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 {: caption="DNAT rules" caption-side="bottom"}

-Double-check the IP addresses of the virtual machines you created using the VMware Cloud Director Console.
+Double-check the IP addresses of the VMs you created using the VMware Cloud Director Console.
 You can use the info button during the rule creation to check available external IP addresses.
 {: important}

 When creating your own NAT rules, understand your required traffic flows and design your NAT rules to match this.
 Check that your rules do not overlap to cause unwanted effects.